 - Decide how it drains.
 A bucket is fine for a room you visit daily.
 For a basement or crawl space, get a gravity hose (needs a drain below the unit) or a built-in pump so it empties itself.

 - Check the low-temperature rating.
-Basements and crawl spaces get cold.
-Look for auto-defrost and a stated low-temp operating range if the space drops below ~65°F.
+Basements, crawl spaces, and garages get cold.
+Look for auto-defrost and a stated low-temp operating range if the space drops below ~65°F — or a desiccant unit for an unheated garage that falls below 40°F.

 - Mind the power bill.
 Compressor units draw ~300–700 watts.
-An Energy Star rating and an accurate humidistat that cycles the unit off keep running costs down.
+An Energy Star rating and an accurate humidistat that cycles the unit off keep running costs down — see our energy efficient dehumidifier guide for the lowest watt-per-pint picks.

 The bottom line

 For the vast majority of homes, the Midea Cube 50-pint (MAD50S1QWT) is the best dehumidifier of 2026 — fast, capacious, and easy to live with.
 Choose the hOmeLabs HME1003 with its pump for a big wet basement, the Frigidaire FHDD5034W1 to save money, and the AlorAir Sentinel HDi65 for a crawl space or whole-basement install.
-Whichever you pick, aim to hold your home between 30–50% humidity and you’ll shut the door on musty air and mold.
+Whichever you pick, aim to hold your home between 30–50% humidity and you’ll shut the door on musty air and mold — and see our dehumidifier maintenance guide for the filter and coil habits that keep it running at that spec for years, not months.
+For a much smaller enclosed space, see our best dehumidifier for closet guide.
+If you’d rather spend less and skip the flagship features, our best budget dehumidifier guide covers the real compressor options under $200.